Sterwen-Technology/navigation_server/README.md

 For any problem encountered, please open an issue in this repository.

 ## Roadmap
-The current stable version is V1.80.
+The current stable version is V2.05.
 Documentation is aligned on this version.

 ## Contributing

 All contributions welcome.
-Currently

 ## Authors and acknowledgment
 Laurent Carré - [Sterwen Technology](http://www.sterwen-technology.eu).